Written by L. Sprague de Camp.

 "That's just it!
 We Orthodox are forced to stand around and watch Arians and Monophysites and Nestorians and Jews going about their business unmolested, as if they owned the country.
 If that isn't persecution, I'd like to know what is!"

-- Giving Radio To The Romans - Notable in that one of the first and most important inventions he introduces is brandy.
+- Notably, one of the first and most important inventions he introduces is brandy.
 In itself, useless.
 For making money and building a place in society, invaluable.

-- Padway tried to introduce quite a few innovations, with varying degrees of success.
-Arabic numerals and double-entry bookkeeping are readily adopted; on the other hand, as of the end of the novel he still hasn't managed to produce gunpowder weapons or a working mechanical clock.
+- On the other hand, as of the end of the novel he still hasn't managed to produce gunpowder weapons or a working mechanical clock.

 - The Good Chancellor: After navigating himself and the kingdom through political turmoil and war, Padway eventually settles down into the role of King Urias' quaestor.